qiaoqiaozou/Web_team5/README.md

 ## Features
 Our team members have their own features, as detailed below:
 - [ ] Feature 1 (Yang Pengpeng): Login and Register Information.
-- [ ] Feature 2 (Ni Xiong): Reservation: a form for the customer to make a reservations online.
+- [ ] Feature 2 (Ni Xiong): Customers can make a reservation online: a form for the customer to make a   reservations online.
 - [ ] Feature 3 (Jiawei Li): Customer Feedback: collecting information from customers.
 - [ ] Feature 4 (Zou Qiaoqiao): Administrator management menu.
 ### Feature 1